greg-raven/Uncommon-Sense/_posts/2022-11-24-climate-alarmists.md

 tag: 'Thomas Sowell'
 ---

-I don’t understand how people who cannot predict the weather five days in advance can predict the climate decades from now.
+I don't understand how people who cannot predict the weather five days in advance can predict the climate decades from now.